Extended ADE sale 55% off

 DJ.Studio Music Library

-The first step in phrase mixing is to assess the phrases of songs in your music library.
-You don't have to do it for every song right away but start with a few songs that you want to try to mix together.
+The first step to successful phrase mixing is getting to know the phrases of the songs in your library.
+You don’t need to go through your entire collection all at once, but start by selecting a few tracks you’re excited to mix together.

-3. Make sure Auto Analysis is Enabled, and Phrase is checked in Track Analysis Settings
+• Make sure Auto Analysis is enabled, and that Phrase is checked under Track Analysis Settings.

-5. Any songs used from your rekordbox library in DJ.Studio will now display the phrase markers
+• Connect rekordbox to DJ.Studio, and any songs you pull in from your rekordbox library will now display the phrase markers.

 2) Beat-Match Two Songs